 The communication feature is a dynamic and powerful tool to help you keep your team aligned.
 Say goodbye to gathering everyone around the kitchen table.
 You can send a company-wide update with the new menu, new employees, and even non-professional messages such as birthdays!

 With all the clashes that payroll can cause, Connecteam’s time clock takes all those worries off your mind.
 The time clock feature has built-in GPS whenever someone clocks in and out so you don’t need to worry about time theft or buddy punching.

 As a manager, this saves so much hassle.
 You can open the app from anywhere at any time and see who clocked in.
 You don’t need to stop what you’re doing to do a headcount.

-Also, Connecteam’s integration with Quickbooks Online means you can export timesheets quickly, ensuring 100% accurate payroll.
+Also, Connecteam’s integration with Quickbooks Online and Gusto means you can export timesheets quickly, ensuring 100% accurate payroll.

 Join Thousands Of Restaurants Who Trust Connecteam

 Connecteam is the best tool to manage restaurant employees.
 Schedule, customize workflows, onboard new employees, communicate with employees via the in-app chat and so much more!